Toilet-related injuries and deaths: Urban legends

 Urban legends have been reported regarding the dangers of using a toilet in a variety of situations.
-Several of them have been shown to be questionable.
-These include some cases of the presence of venomous spiders but do not include the Australian redback spider who has a reputation for hiding under toilet seats.
+Several of them are questionable.
+These include some cases of the presence of venomous spiders but do not include the Australian redback spider, which has a reputation for hiding under toilet seats.
 These recent fears have emerged from a series of hoax emails originating in the Blush Spider hoax, which began circulating the internet in 1999.
-Spiders have also been reported to live under seats of airplanes, however, the cleaning chemicals used in the toilets would result in an incompatibility with spider's survival.
+Spiders have also been reported to live under seats of airplanes.
+However, the cleaning chemicals used in the toilets would kill the spiders.